-FOUR GOOD REASONS TO CHOOSE THE GAMBIA

-STRONG DEMAND AND BOAT LEASING POTENTIAL:

-- The already high demand for fish is set to rise (FAO) - Keen to secure stable fish supply, fish processors/exporters are in high demand for trawlers and mid-size fishing boats

-COMPETITIVE INVESTMENT ENVIRONMENT:

-- The best Institutions quality in West Africa (WEF 2014) - West Africa's most efficient labour market (WEF 2014) - 5th lowest political risk level in the sub-Saharan Africa (AON)

-STRONG AND IMPROVING INFRASTRUCTURE:

-- River Gambia easily accessible to ocean-going shipping - Efficient port with dedicated fishing piers and competitive costs - New and upgrade projects underway, including new Atlantic port and improved transport links with ECOWAS markets

-ATTRACTIVE INCENTIVES, COMPETITIVE COSTS:

-- Generous incentives for industrial fishing - Competitive costs and fees - Strong political support for investment in fisheries - Comprehensive guidance and support from GIEPA
+FOUR GOOD REASONS TO CHOOSE THE GAMBIA STRONG DEMAND AND INDUSTRIAL FISH POTENTIAL: The already high demand for fish is set to rise (FAO) Less than 50% of The Gambia's annual fish yields were .
+1 extracted in 2011, despite high demand for fish The River Gambia is underused, unpolluted and offers the ideal environment for large scale aquaculture farms COMPETITIVE INVESTMENT ENVIRONMENT: The best Institutions quality in West Africa (WEF 2014) 2 West Africa's most efficient labour market (WEF 2014) • 5th lowest political risk level in the sub-Saharan Africa (AON) STRONG AND IMPROVING INFRASTRUCTURE: River Gambia - easily accessible to ocean- going shipping 3 Efficient port with dedicated fishing piers and competitive costs New and upgrade projects underway, including new Atlantic port and improved transport links with ECOWAS markets ATTRACTIVE INCENTIVES, COMPETITIVE COSTS: Generous incentives for industrial fishing 4 Competitive costs and fees Strong political support for investment in fisheries .
+Comprehensive guidance and support from GIEPA